ptqa/blog/content/post/macos.md

 * Utils that are there are not the same utils I got used to.
 For some reason MacOS decided not use GNU utils, so sed & awk syntax is different.
 I know that I can install gnu utils and do symlinks, but I don't think it worth it.
 * No hardware Esc key.
 As vim user I can't stand it.
 * No copy-on-selection & paste-middle-click.
 In X-Windows there is separate copy-paste buffer for mouse.
 There is a feature in iTerm, but it works only for iTerm, you can't copy paster from/to browser.
 There is a software like macpaste, that allows you to do copy-on-selection & paste-middle-click, but it just spams Cmd+C on selection and Cmd+V on paste, which causes problems with some other software.
 And ofc it doesn't have separate buffer.
+* No native docker.
+Since docker for MacOS is using Virtual machine, instead of getting lightweight & fast container you get VM overhead.
+Also since it's using virtual network you can't utilize network properly and connect to docker container IP directly.

 After 2 months of suffering I've asked for PC laptop and installed Linux.